-There are plenty of essential oils that can help digestion!
+There are plenty of essential oils that can aid digestion!

-Let's take a look at 7 of our top essential oils for digestion, and the science behind why they're so supportive.
+Let's take a look at 7 of our top essential oils for digestion, and the science behind why these particular essential oils are so supportive.

-Anise contains over 80% E-anethole, which is a powerful spasm-calming component.
-Anise oil has a sweet, slightly licorice-like scent.
-This oil is potent—while you can use it for support during issues like queasiness and gas, it’s contraindicated if you have a bleeding disorder or take anticoagulant medication.
-Dilute anise oil at no more than 2.4% (10 to 13 drops of oil in 1 oz/30 ml of carrier).
+Anise essential oil contains over 80% E-anethole, which is a powerful spasm-calming component.
+Anise essential oil has a sweet, slightly licorice-like scent similar to fennel essential oil.
+This essential oil is potent—while you can use it for support during issues like queasiness and gas, it’s contraindicated if you have a bleeding disorder or take anticoagulant medication.
+Dilute anise oil at no more than 2.4% (10 to 13 drops of oil in 1 oz/30 ml of carrier oil).

-Warm, spicy, and dry, black pepper oil helps get energy circulating.
-It’s a widely loved essential oil for digestion due to the way it releases stuck energy in the belly.
-This is largely thanks to its combination of sesquiterpenes and monoterpenes, which help calm muscles and ease sensations of bloating.
+Warm, spicy, and dry, black pepper essential oil helps get energy circulating.
+It’s a widely loved essential oil for digestive benefits due to the way it releases stuck energy in the belly.
+This is largely thanks to its combination of sesquiterpenes and monoterpenes, which help calm muscles and ease sensations of bloating and other abdominal discomfort.

 New to blending by chemical component?
 Check out this learning guide.

-Cardamom is chock-full of natural esters, especially terpinyl acetate!
-This is one reason cardamom is one of the most popular traditional oils for soothing belly spasms.
-We’ve also included cardamom in our wellness category “Digest: Queasiness,” as its spicy-sweet scent can help the belly feel steady.
+Cardamom essential oil is chock-full of natural esters, especially terpinyl acetate!
+This is one reason cardamom essential oil is one of the most popular traditional oils for soothing belly spasms.
+Cardamom essential oil can aid digestion by promoting the secretion of digestive juices and enzymes, easing digestive upset and bloating, and improving overall digestive system health.

-Like cardamom, ginger is a spice oil that’s traditionally used for digestion.
-It’s rich in sesquiterpenes that can soothe sore, achy issues, as well as queasy sensations.
-Smelling just like the kitchen spice, ginger oil is hot and spicy—keep your drop count low to protect your skin and mucous membranes.
+Like cardamom, ginger essential oil is a spice oil that’s traditionally used for overall digestive health.
+Amazing and mighty ginger essential oil is rich in sesquiterpenes that can soothe sore, achy issues, as well as queasy sensations.
+Smelling just like the kitchen spice, ginger oil is hot and spicy—keep your drop count low to protect sensitive skin and mucous membranes.

-Orange is an excellent essential oil for digestion!
-With its high quantities of d-limonene, orange can calm spasms and help the body through its natural detox process, such as queasy and unsteady feelings in the belly.
+Orange essential oil is an excellent essential oil for gut health!
+Like other citrus oils, like lemon essential oil, orange essential oil has high quantities of d-limonene.
+Orange essential oil can calm spasms and help the body through its natural detox process, such as queasy and unsteady feelings in the belly.

 Fresh, minty, and perfect after a satisfying meal!
 Keep peppermint oil on hand if your belly sometimes feels bloated or queasy.
-Peppermint’s high menthol content means it can relax muscles, and offer an overall refreshed, comforted experience.
+Peppermint essential oil has a high menthol content meaning peppermint oil can relax muscles in the digestive system, and offer an overall refreshed, comforted experience.

 Terpinen-4-ol is a naturally occurring monoterpenol that’s been shown to relax smooth muscles.
-It shows up in abundance in sweet marjoram oil!
-Use sweet marjoram in your blends for calming spasms and supporting regular digestion.
+It shows up in abundance in sweet marjoram essential oil!
+Use sweet marjoram essential oil in your aromatherapy massage blends for calming spasms and supporting regular digestion.
 It’s also a must-have when you’re “detoxing” after a fun night.

 Carrier oils & hydrosols for digestion

-You also have the option of working with carrier oils and hydrosols for digestion.
+You also have the option of working with carrier oils and hydrosols to promote digestion.

 Castor oil is widely used for the belly!
-It can help break up “stuck energy,” allowing movement to flow more easily through your belly, and releasing tight, cramped, bloated sensations.
-A popular way to use castor oil for digestion is to make a compress.
-Soak a soft flannel cloth (or a paper towel) in the oil, and rest it on your belly.
-If you like, you can rest a hot water bottle or heating pad over the castor oil to encourage deeper absorption.
+It can help break up “stuck energy,” allowing movement to flow more easily through your belly, and releasing tight, cramped, bloated sensations (and constipation).
+A popular way to use this carrier oil for digestion is to make a compress.
+Soak a soft flannel cloth (or a paper towel) in the carrier oil, and rest it on your belly.
+If you like, you can rest a hot water bottle or heating pad over the carrier oil to encourage deeper absorption.
 Be sure to protect your heat source with another layer of cloth so it doesn’t get too messy with the castor oil!